 Head lice have to feed on human blood several times a day to survive, and their bites, saliva and faeces often make the scalp itchy.
-Some people may be unaware they have head lice as they do not experience the itch and other symptoms.
+Some people may be unaware they have head lice as they do not experience any symptoms.
 This lack of itching does not mean that lice are not present, and the only way to be sure is by taking a careful look at the scalp.
-If the skin becomes infected with the bacteria that cause impetigo, the scalp may become sore and children may have a raised temperature and feel unwell.